Too Good To Go has teamed up with popular FMCG brands on a date-labelling campaign, as part of its efforts to fight global food waste.

-Too Good To Go – he social impact company behind the world’s largest surplus food app – has teamed up with a number of leading Irish brands to address confusion surrounding food labels.
+Too Good To Go – the social-impact company behind the world’s largest surplus food app – has teamed up with a number of leading Irish brands to address the confusion surrounding food labels.

-The Look-Smell-Taste campaign, launched on Monday, aims to raise consumer awareness about the difference between Us By and Best Before labels.
+The ‘Look-Smell-Taste’ campaign, launched on Monday, aims to raise consumer awareness about the difference between use-by and best-before labels.

-Participating brands such as Guinness Food Products, Ballymaloe Foods, Danone, Kellogg’s, Wexford Cheese and others will now include a new ‘Look-Smell-Taste Don’t Waste’ label on their products to guide consumers.
+Participating brands such as Guinness Food Products, Ballymaloe Foods, Danone, Kellogg’s, and Wexford Cheese will now include a new ‘Look-Smell-Taste Don’t Waste’ label on their products, to guide consumers.

 Musgrave (SuperValu) is also the first supermarket partner to trial the initiative in Ireland.